bartrumb/microfeed/memory-bank/decisionLog.md

 - Consider creating a utility script to handle cross-platform file operations
 - Document any additional filesystem-related workarounds as needed
 - Test CSS bundling and code splitting in production
+- Verify environment detection in all deployment scenarios
+- Monitor asset loading performance in production